texasenglish/tools/faveconverter/README.md

 It accepts [SubRip](https://en.wikipedia.org/wiki/SubRip), [Subviewer](https://en.wikipedia.org/wiki/SubViewer) or [VTT](https://developer.mozilla.org/en-US/docs/Web/API/Web_Video_Text_Tracks_Format) files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction* ([FAVE](http://fave.ling.upenn.edu/)) algorithm.
 SubRip, Subviewer and VVT files are used for most online video subtitling e.g. on YouTube.

-The Faveconverter takes a folder as input and converts all the files in this folder.
+The Faveconverter takes a folder as input and converts all the files contained in this folder.
 It will not replace any of the original files.
-Instead, it will create a new file that consists of the original file name plus the ending  "_faved.txt".
+Instead, it will create new .txt files consisting of the original file name plus the ending  "_faved.txt".

 Arguments:

-    speaker_name -- the name of the speaker; this will be used as the label of the main tier in the FAVE output.
+    speaker_name -- the name or ID of the speaker; in the FAVE output, this will be the label of the main tier.

     file_type -- the formatting of the input file.
 Default ist "srt" (SubRip Text), also accepts Subviewer ("sub" or "sbv") and WebVTT ("vtt").

     file_encoding -- character encoding of the input file.
-Default is utf-8 but will accept anything Python can deal with.
+Default is utf-8, but will accept anything Python can deal with.

     speaker_id -- the speaker ID.
 An optional speaker identifier that will not be further processed by FAVE.